-Purpose Form Name Get From cancellation of removal (permanent residents) Form EOIR-42A Application for Cancellation of Removal for Certain Permanent Residents IC USCIS change of address (cases pending before BIA) Form EOIR-33/BIA Alien's Change of Address Form / Board of Immigration Appeals IC BIA change of address (cases pending before an IJ) Form EOIR-33/IC Alien's Change of Address Form / Immigration Court IC fee waiver (appeals or motions) Form EOIR-26A Fee Waiver Request IC BIA motion to reopen or any other kind of motion None There is no official form for motions filed before an IJ or the BIA.
-Do not use the Notice of Appeal (Form EOIR-26) for motion.
-N/A NACARA suspension of deportation/special rule cancellation Form I-881 Application for Suspension of Deportation or Special Rule Cancellation of Removal USCIS return to unrelinquished domicile Form I-191 Application for Advance Permission to Return to Unrelinquished Domicile USCIS suspension of deportation Form EOIR-40 Application for Suspension of Deportation IC USCIS temporary protected status Form I-821 Application for Temporary Protected Status USCIS visa petition (employment- based) Form I-140 Immigrant Petition for Alien Worker USCIS visa petition (family-based) Form I-130 Petition for Alien Relative USCIS waiver of inadmissibility Form I-601 Application for Waiver of Grounds of Inadmissibility USCIS
+Purpose Form Name Get From cancellation of removal (permanent residents) Form EOIR-42A Application for Cancellation of Removal for Certain Permanent Residents IC change of address (cases pending before BIA) Form EOIR- 33/BIA Alien's Change of Address Form/Board of Immigration Appeals IC BIA change of address (cases pending before an IJ) Form EOIR- 33/IC Alien's Change of Address Form/Immigration Court IC fee waiver (appeals or motions) Form EOIR-26A Fee Waiver Request IC BIA motion to reopen or any other kind of motion None There is no official form for motions filed before an IJ or the BIA.
+Do not use the Notice of Appeal (Form EOIR-26) for motions.
+N/A NACARA suspension of deportation/special rule cancellation Form I-881 Application for Suspension of Deportation or Special Rule Cancellation of Removal USCIS Recognized organization application Form EOIR-31 Request for New Recognition, Renewal of Reconition, Extension of Recognition of a Nonprofit Religious, Charitable, Social Service, or Similar Organization Established in the United States OLAP Request for inclusion on pro bono list EOIR-56 Request to be Included on the List of Pro Bono Legal Service Providers for Individuals in Immigration Proceedings OOD return to unrelinquished domicile Form I-191 Application for Relief Under Former Section 212(c) of the Immigration and Nationality Act (INA) USCIS

+Purpose Form Name Get From suspension of deportation Form EOIR-40 Application for Suspension of Deportation IC temporary protected status Form I-821 Application for Temporary Protected Status USCIS visa petition (employment-based) Form I-140 Immigrant Petition for Alien Workers USCIS visa petition (family- based) Form I-130 Petition for Alien Relative USCIS waiver of inadmissibility Form I-601 Application for Waiver of Grounds of Inadmissibility USCIS